Skip to Content

 Don't forget about physical safety

-Cybersecurity alone, of course, does not make sense.
-You can prevent a lot with good security, but if there is no access security in the office or the desks are full of sensitive documents, things can still go wrong.
-Therefore, make sure that employees close their screen before they leave the office (or their desk).
-In addition, it is smart to clean up the desks before departure, so that USB sticks of unknown origin can not just be used.
-And, it's an open door, but don't just give strangers access to your building and let employees address someone who is unfamiliar or exhibits strange behavior.
+Cybersecurity alone is of course not useful.
+You can prevent a lot with good security, but if there is no access security at all in the office or the desks are full of sensitive documents, things can still go wrong.
+Therefore, make sure that employees close their screen before leaving the office (or their desk).
+In addition, it is smart to clean up the desks before departure, so that USB sticks of unknown origin cannot be used just like that.
+And, it is an open door, but don't just give strangers access to your building and let employees address someone who is unknown or shows strange behaviour.

 You may think we're exaggerating, but these are two 'real' examples of how NOT to do it: